omega-gg/vox/doc/about.md

 ## MotionBox

 MotionMonkey is a comprehensive semantic player designed for desktop, with a focus on track browsing and editing functionalities.
-It supports desktop platforms including Windows, macOS and Linux.
+It supports several platforms including Windows, macOS and Linux.
 Pick this one if you're a desktop power user that's not intimidated by a more comprehensive user interface.